Turning a bedroom closet into a tiny powder room.

 It’s actually our largest closet and is right next to the only bathroom, the perfect spot to tie in the plumbing.

 It took a while for us to plan everything but once we felt comfortable with our plans, we quickly got to work framing it out and wiring it.
-You can check out the whole process here.
+Check out the whole process of starting the powder room and building the DIY vanity.

 We added DIY shiplap to the walls and built a custom vanity.
 Most of the surfaces in this space were painted in my fave paint, Benjamin Moore White Dove, Advance, Satin, including the DIY shiplap, ceiling and barn door.
 Best. paint. ever!